 RESIDENTIAL TRANSITIONAL LIVING WITH CASE MANAGEMENT (ADULTS)

-Centre provides four types of transitional living facilities in Fargo: Residential Re-Entry Centers/Transitional Living/Halfway House, Quarter Way House, and Program HART a transitional residential facility/program for homeless Veterans, and permanent housing for Veterans (Veterans Manor).
+Centre provides three types of transitional living facilities in Fargo: Residential Re-Entry Centers/Transitional Living/Halfway House, and Program HART a transitional residential facility/program for homeless Veterans, and permanent housing for Veterans (Veterans Manor).

 Centre’s residential services provide a supportive and structured living environment in which general counseling, drug testing, intensive monitoring, and chemical dependency and other treatment services are provided to adults who can benefit from a cognitive behavioral approach.
 The transitional residential facilities are staffed on a twenty-four hour a day basis.
 Although most residents are allowed to leave the facility for work and programming purposes, they must sign out and in with staff approval prior to leaving and upon return.
 Depending on varied referral source parameters and/or level/phase systems, residents may also sign out for other purposes.

 Upon resident admission, an intake interview is conducted.
-Fargo and Mandan Transition Programs and Quarterway housing: Assessment(s) are conducted, and a comprehensive individualized treatment plan is developed.
+Fargo and Mandan Transition Programs: Assessment(s) are conducted, and a comprehensive individualized treatment plan is developed.
 Centre has a trained, certified, licensed counseling and/or case management staff that provide services to a wide range of client needs.
 Residents who are in need of additional specialized therapeutic services may be referred to other agencies in the community.

 The client’s length of time in residency varies, as each individual is unique, with special needs and circumstances.
 However, during their stay, residents are expected to comply with the facility rules and actively participate in recommended counseling and/or programming.
 Clients are ordinarily discharged upon achieving the goals of the individualized treatment plan applicable to the current level of care or upon successfully completing any court ordered sentence.
 Clients may be discharged at any time for violating program policies or demonstrating a lack of motivation in addressing issues.